ARtoriouSs/egeditor/README.md

 # egEditor

-It's a sample graph editor written on Electron framework with SigmaJS.
+It's a simple graph editor written on Electron framework with SigmaJS.

 ## Install and run